 When you compare the total sample narrative with the one you imagined at first, there are likely to be differences.
 It can be helpful to cycle back to the two questions we began with:

-When we answer these questions, learner identities play an important role for relevance, just as much as the situation and language context do.
-If certain identities are represented as stereotypes or erased completely from the materials we use to practice language, how can learners feel connected to, invested in, or valued by them?
+When we answer these questions, learner identities play an important role for relevance.
+However, the situation and language context matter just as much.
+If we represent certain identities as stereotypes or erase them completely from the materials we use, how can learners feel connected to, invested in, or valued by them?

 Stick it on your fridge: Inclusion 101